KCR (San Diego State University): History

 KCR is the second radio station affiliated with SDSU.
 In 1960, KEBS-FM was licensed to a California State University campus.
 KEBS broadcast mostly classical music and educational content a few hours a day and was operated only by students earning credit for courses in the Radio-TV curriculum.

 In 1966, Martin Gienke did a feasibility study on setting up a separate volunteer college radio station for his senior project.
 In 1968, Jerry Zullo, who helped with the feasibility study was charged by KEBS founder Ken Jones with establishing the student-run station "as soon as possible."
 The signal was broadcast into dormitories using carrier current transmitters and could be picked up several blocks away from campus.
 The first meeting of the student club "Aztec Broadcasters" drew approximately 500 interested students.

 In continuous operation since 1969, KCR's original broadcasts took place over cable systems.
 This was followed by Carrier Current AM on AM 550 in the Dorms on campus and in the campus area on the hard wired PA systems in the cafeterias and Aztec Center, as well as later analog FM band transmission, before it started broadcasting by way of 1610 AM in the college community area.

 In the 1970s, an early slogan was "If you hear it on commercial radio stations, you won't hear it here."

-In 2010, the studio moved from the Aztec Student Union building to the Communications building.
+In 2010, the studio moved from the Aztec Student Union building to the Communications building, followed by a student led push to reinstitute the freeform content around the clock in broadcast and digital in 2011 by Joshua Hoffman and Levi Jenkins, securing local ad sponsorship revenue and resonating with the student body.

 In an effort to give SDSU students a chance to practice interviewing and production skills, KCR started a YouTube and SoundCloud series called "Secret Sessions" in Fall 2013.
 Secret Sessions premiered with an interview and acoustic performances by indie folk band Dresses, followed by a session with local San Diego band Uncle Jesse.